Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ### Interfaces {#contract_manager_interface}

 The Contract Manager functionality **MUST** implement an gRPC service, as specified on [grpc.io](https://grpc.io/docs/), with the name `ContractManagerService`.
-This service **MUST** offer four Remote Procedure Calls (RPC):
+This service **MUST** offer the following Remote Procedure Calls (RPC):

-- `SubmitContract`, used to offer a contract to be signed by the receiver
+- `SubmitContract`, used to offer a Contract to be signed by the receiver
-- `AcceptContract`, used to accept a contract
+- `AcceptContract`, used to accept a Contract
-- `RejectContract`, used to reject a contract
+- `RejectContract`, used to reject a Contract
-- `RevokeContract`, used to revoke a contract
+- `RevokeContract`, used to revoke a Contract
-- `ListContracts`, lists contracts of a specific Grant Type
+- `ListContracts`, lists Contracts of a specific Grant Type
-- `ListCertificates`, lists certificates matching the public key fingerprints in the request
+- `ListCertificates`, lists certificates matching the Public Key Fingerprints in the request

-RPC's **MUST** use Protocol Buffers of the version 3 Language Specification to exchange messages, as specified on [developers.google.com](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec).
+RPCs **MUST** use Protocol Buffers of the version 3 Language Specification to exchange messages, as specified on [developers.google.com](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec).
 The messages are specified below.

 #### Contract {#contract_interface}

-The interface Contract is used in RPC's of the gRPC service `ContractManagerService`
+The interface Contract is used in RPCs of the gRPC service `ContractManagerService`

 ```
 enum HashAlgorithm {